-The ITU-R Handbook - Spectrum Monitoring (Edition 2002) contains typical specifications of monitoring receivers and direction-finder (DF)/monitoring stations but does not specify the measurement procedures to determine these specifications.
+The ITU Handbook on Spectrum Monitoring (Edition 2011) contains typical specifications of monitoring receivers and direction-finder (DF)/monitoring stations but does not specify the measurement procedures to determine these specifications.
 The Handbook also does not take into account the specifications of complex systems like a complete monitoring/DF station built around the monitoring receiver.

-NOTE 1 - The ITU-R Handbook - Spectrum Monitoring is not to set a standard but to try to give guidance on all aspects of spectrum monitoring.
+NOTE 1 - The ITU Handbook on Spectrum Monitoring is not to set a standard but to try to give guidance on all aspects of spectrum monitoring.